I’ve discovered the future of home entertainment: hi-fi stereo.

 That has gotten the attention of several big-name electronics companies, who have been dusting off their schematics for stereo playback to make a range of products that are vastly superior to those ubiquitous Crosley all-in-one record players.
 Yes, there are brand-new, two-channel (not five-, not seven-, not 12-channel) amplifiers that have nothing to do with showing movies and focus solely on playing music.
 Yamaha has a full product line of hi-fi gear, and at the top end it’s gone full-on retro with its humongous A-S2000/3000 amplifiers that brandish silver aluminum faceplates—just like the ’70s!—and enough poundage to fracture your leg if you drop one of them.
 Likewise, Onkyo has re-entered the world of two-channel amps (not just receivers or integrateds) with the old-school, big-ass, sharp-edged box that is the M-5000R, complete with dual watt meters on the front.
 Meanwhile, there’s a massive number of small, independent electronics makers out there—from newer direct-sales companies like U-Turn and Schiit to more established outfits such as PS Audio and VPI—producing unique and often affordable stereo gear.

 Are we entering a new golden age of hi-fi?
 I believe so—except for the fact that one important element is still missing: brick and mortar stores.
-You can’t really try out these components at your local hi-fi shop, which have gone out of business in most cities.
-While online retailers like Music Director offer liberal return policies (60 days to see if you like the gear you bought), it doesn’t replace the experience of sitting down in a room and listening to different speakers, amps, and turntables to find out what sounds good to you.
+You can’t really try out these components at your local hi-fi shop, which may not exist, having gone out of business in most cities.
+While online retailers like Music Direct offer liberal return policies (60 days to see if you like the gear you bought), it doesn’t replace the experience of sitting down in a room and listening to different speakers, amps, and turntables to find out what sounds good to you.
 (Which is a whole other can of worms.)